anthonymeadows/practice/README.md

 6. [Entity Relationship Diagram](#entity-relationship-diagram)

 ## Introduction
-Chefs Delight is a simple CRUD (Create, Read, Update, Delete) application built using Node.js, Express, and PostgreSQL.
-This application allows you to manage a list of chefs and their associated recipes.
+Welcome to Chefs Delight!
+This is a concise CRUD application, exemplifying the synergy of Express, PostgreSQL, and DOM manipulation.
+Explore how these technologies seamlessly come together to manage chefs and their recipes.
+Dive into the world of web development with this practical demonstration.

 ## Getting Started